 The Desk of Today

 The office desk of today is quite different to that of 10 or 20 years ago.
-These days we are finding that the typical desk calls for a layout of approximately 6’x6’ in an L-shape (one primary work surface with a return surface perpendicular to the primary work surface) and some amount of storage designed as an under-surface pedestal, an overhead hutch, or both.
+These days we are finding that the typical desk calls for a layout of approximately 6’x6’ in an L-shape configuration (one primary work surface with a return surface perpendicular to the primary work surface) and some amount of storage designed as an under-surface pedestal, an overhead hutch, or both.